Best Cloud Backup for Canada in 2026

 Besides the difference in price and amount of data storage, there’s not a lot that differentiates this version of Carbonite from the standard one we covered above.
 The one notable exception to this is that you can backup 25 different devices with the same license, which includes both desktop computers and servers.

-With that, we have concluded our list of the best cloud backup for Canada.
+With this in mind, let’s have a look at what makes an online backup solution good for Canadian users specifically, before diving into our top seven.
 Because not many cloud backup services offer Canadian cloud storage specifically, our top picks are very similar to the ones we’d recommend for anyone, regardless of location.

 That said, any of these options will serve you well, and which one you want to go for will depend on what factors you value most.
 However, IDrive is our number-one recommendation.